GN998/RP2350-One-Case-Rev/README.md

 This design is a remix and optimization of the **[Waveshare RP2040 One and RP2350 One case]** by **pat.vdleer** on MakerWorld.

-A huge thank you to the original creator for their excellent work and contribution, which provided a great foundation for this project.

 Original Design Link: [https://makerworld.com/en/models/937167](https://makerworld.com/en/models/937167)